Dylan-JD/Trojanmap/REPORT.md

 ##### 2> Boundary Conditions Check
 - If the input is empty, the function returns an empty.
 - If the input is not found, the function returns an empty and outputs "No matched locations."
+- Otherwise, the function returns a vector of names given a partial name.

 ##### 3> Implementation method